-The legal services provided will include advice, consultation, pro se assistance, and full representation to crime victims.
+The legal services provided will include advice, consultation, community education presentations, pro se assistance, and full representation to crime victims.
 Much, but not all, of the legal work will be in tribal courts matters, assisting crime victims with cases concerning their immediate safety, ongoing protection, and family law needs.
 Other casework may include assisting victims with housing rights, protecting their rights in criminal proceedings, and assisting victims of trafficking, financial fraud, or elder abuse.
-The NAU-CV-East fellow will be responsible for maintaining and developing relationships with tribal domestic violence/crime victims' advocates, Native American-focused social services agencies, law enforcement staff, and others to facilitate access to legal assistance for Native clients and provide technical support to the Native American advocacy community.
+The NAU-CV fellow will be responsible for maintaining and developing relationships with tribal domestic violence/crime victims' advocates, Native American-focused social services agencies, law enforcement staff, and others to facilitate access to legal assistance for Native clients and provide technical support to the Native American advocacy community.

 An Equal Justice Works fellowship is an opportunity to transform your passion for equal justice into a career.
 Fellows will be part of a prestigious cohort of attorneys hosted by legal services organizations across the United States.
 Fellows will develop experience and skills to be a leader in social justice.
-Please note Fellows must commit to fulfilling the twenty-four-month fellowship and will sign a Fellowship Agreement with Equal Justice Works.
+Please note Fellows must commit to fulfilling the term of the fellowship (through August 2025) and will sign a Fellowship Agreement with Equal Justice Works.